123robi/Offensive-language-exploratory-analysis/README.md

 Contact us for the Slovene Twitter hate speech dataset (ec9381@student.uni-lj.si) and extract the folder to ./ or do the following: Use the Twitter API to obtain tweets from the Slovenian Twitter hate speech dataset IMSyPP-sl.
 Then use preprocess_dataset.py to split the dataset into training and test sets.
 Place the files to data/dataset/slovene_dataset.

+If you have missing packages for the nltk library - install them with the following command - for example stopwords: ython -m nltk.downloader stopwords

 # Instructions
 In order to reproduce the results written in the Paper run following command(s)